 1. Recruit applicants with high self-efficacy

-Careful hiring practices and utilization of specific interview questions that probe an applicant’s general level of self-efficacy are important to developing a team with high self-efficacy.
-Selecting individuals who have higher self-efficacy beliefs will increase the probably that they will be more motivated to perform well.
+Careful hiring practices and the utilization of specific interview questions that probe an applicant’s general level of self-efficacy are essential to developing a team with high self-efficacy.
+Selecting individuals who have higher self-efficacy beliefs will increase the probability that they will be more motivated to perform well.

 2. Ensure job demands are appropriate

 The complexity of job demands has an impact on self-efficacy.
 Individuals who gain mastery completing complex, challenging, and autonomous jobs increase self-efficacy.
 Individuals who lack the opportunity to engage in challenging work are often bored and disengaged, leading to a decrease in self-efficacy.